FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs

-To facilitate structured access to the US-GAAP Taxonomy, we divided the taxonomy into concept-centric chunks.
-Each concept and its associated semantic information were extracted from the official taxonomy Excel files (e.g., GAAP Taxonomy 2024.xlsx).
-Specifically, we parsed all relevant sheets, including Concepts, Presentation, Calculation, Definition, Reference, and Enumeration, and organized them into two major chunk types: \textbf{core chunks}, which contain each concept’s intrinsic attributes such as label, type, balance, period type, and documentation, and \textbf{relation chunks}, which describe its structural and semantic links to other concepts.
-The relation chunks encode various dependency types, including hierarchical presentation paths, parent–child calculation relationships, definitional arcs, and external references.
-The details are shown in Appendix~\ref{taxonomy_chunking}.
-This chunking process preserves the hierarchical and relational structure of the taxonomy while enabling fine-grained indexing, retrieval, and reasoning at the concept level.
+To facilitate structured access to the US-GAAP Taxonomy, we digitalize it into concept-centric chunks.
+We extract each concept and its associated semantic information from the official taxonomy files (e.g., GAAP Taxonomy 2024.xlsx), parsing all relevant sheets: Concepts, Presentation, Calculation, Definition, Reference, and Enumeration.
+We organized the extracted information into two major chunk types: \textbf{core chunks} contain each concept’s intrinsic attributes, such as label, type, balance, period type, and documentation. \textbf{relation chunks} encode structural and semantic links to other concepts, including hierarchical presentation paths, parent–child calculation relationships, definitional arcs, and external references.
+This digitalization process preserves the taxonomy's hierarchical and relational structure while enabling fine-grained concept-level indexing, retrieval, and reasoning.